Third-Party Seller

-Did you realize that Amazon itself functions as a Third-Party Seller?
+Did you know that Amazon itself functions as a Third-Party Seller?
 While Amazon offers its own products on the platform, most items are sold by independent Third-Party Retailers.
-Explore the concept of Third-Party Sellers in greater detail.

-There are numerous benefits from selling as a third-party retailer:
+There are numerous benefits of selling as a third-party retailer:

 1. Catalog Expansion: Third-party selling allows online retailers to significantly broaden their product range.
 A more extensive catalog increases the Gross Merchandise Value (GMV) potential and helps fill gaps in the retailer's first-party offerings.